scala/scala3/docs/docs/reference/contextual/givens.md

 }
 ```

-Since `mkAnnotations` is `transparent`, the type of an application is the type of its right hand side, which can be a proper subtype of the declared result type `Annotations[A, T]`.
+Since `mkAnnotations` is `transparent`, the type of an application is the type of its right-hand side, which can be a proper subtype of the declared result type `Annotations[A, T]`.

 ## Pattern-Bound Given Instances